 Traditionally, the tangential velocities within a tornado are approximated using a Rankine combined vortex model (e.g., Rankine 1901; Depperman 1947).
 Past radar studies (e.g., Tanamachi et al. 2007) have generated profiles of tangential velocity in actual tornadoes to compare to the conceptual Rankine vortex model using the Ground Based Velocity Track Display (GBVTD) technique of Lee et al. (1999).
-The consensus of these studies was that the tangential wind profile did not vary exactly as a Rankine vortex.
-Tanamachi et al. (2007), for instance, noted that the profile varied as a Burgers-Rott vortex (Burgers 1948; Rott 1958).
+The consensus of these studies was that the tangential wind profile

+Corresponding author address: Ryan S. Metzger, Texas Tech University, Atmospheric Science Group, Department of Geosciences, Lubbock, TX, 79409; e-mail: Ryan.Metzger@ttu.edu did not vary exactly as a Rankine vortex.
+Tanamachi et al. (2007) noted that the profile varied as a Burgers-Rott vortex (Burgers 1948; Rott 1958).
 This type of vortex is marked with a smoother transition from solid body rotation to potential flow, eliminating the cusp like feature in the profile at the radius of maximum wind.
 Further, Kosiba and Wurman (2010) found that the rate of decay of the wind velocity outside the radius of maximum wind was not as fast as expected in the traditional Rankine vortex model.